mattj-io/query_meetup/README.md

 This tool was designed for the needs of Dev Rel teams looking for specific community groups to speak at all over the world.
 It queries the Meetup.com GraphQL API for a configurable set of locations with multiple keyword search terms and optional filters on the results.

+If you need to find all the Java meetups with more than 100 members in Paris, France or you are interested in Cloud Native meetups in a bunch of cities in the US then you've found the right place.

+Feature and pull requests welcome !

 To use the Meetup API you need a Pro account and request access.

 ## Requirements: